danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-v-v1.3.md

 <aside>

-**Chapter Summary:** This chapter serves as the final output synthesis, integrating analysis findings from all preceding chapters (time pressure, invalid data, difficulty/skill performance, **English parameter-based** root cause diagnosis, special pattern observations, `RC` reading assessment, etc.) and the complete practice plan from Chapter 7 into a comprehensive, easy-to-understand natural language diagnostic report **(using English descriptions from Appendix A for internal parameters)**.
+**Chapter Summary:** This chapter served as the final output synthesis, integrating analysis findings from all preceding chapters (time pressure, invalid data, difficulty/skill performance, **English parameter-based** root cause diagnosis, special pattern observations, `RC` reading assessment, etc.) and the complete practice plan from Chapter 7 into a comprehensive, easy-to-understand natural language diagnostic report **(using English descriptions from Appendix A for internal parameters)**.
 The report highlights Verbal fatigue factors and potential foundational reading issues.
 It also includes guided reflection questions, suggestions for qualitative analysis and secondary evidence reference, and personalized tool recommendations based on diagnostic parameters.

 **Results Destination:** This is the final product delivered to the student, aiming to provide deep insights into their Verbal performance and clearly outline the direction and specific action steps for improvement.